Weddings Are Wonderful

 Weddings Are Wonderful is a 1938 British comedy film directed by Maclean Rogers and starring June Clyde, Esmond Knight and René Ray.
-It was made at Walton Studios.
+It was written by Kathleen Butler and H. F. Maltbybeased on a play by Douglas Hoare and Sydney Blow, and was made at Walton Studios.

+Preservation status

+The British Film Institute National Archive holds the film.

 Synopsis

 When she discovers that he has been cut off by his father without a penny, the gold-digging singer Cora Sutherland abandons her fiancée Guy Rogers.
 However the same night he meets and falls in love with a young woman, Betty Leadbetter, who has taken shelter in his flat after escaping from a raid on a gambling club.
 Guy must persuade her strait-laced mother to allow them to marry while trying to fend off Cora who has heard about the relationship and sports an opportunity for blackmail.